 6. Herbal Hay

 Herbal hay is a mixture of any type of hay with herbs, such as dandelion or chamomile, for example.
 Timothy hay is a popular base for the herbal hay mixture.
 Rabbits love to forage, so if you can’t provide forage opportunities, then herbal hay is a good choice.
 Clover, hibiscus, lavender, rose, and elderflower are also great additions to this hay.
-Herbs provide essential vitamins and nutrients, as well as remedies to common ailments.
+Herbs provide essential vitamins and nutrients, as well as remedies for common ailments.
 Keep in mind that some herbs aren’t safe for rabbits to eat.
 You will find that the addition of herbs doesn’t make this hay any more expensive compared to others, however.

 Conclusion